opendilab/DI-engine-docs/source/hands_on/ppo.rst

 4. PPO can be equipped with RNN.

-5. PPO on-policy implementation use double loop(epoch loop and minibatch loop)
+5. PPO on-policy implementation use double loop(epoch loop and minibatch loop).

 Key Equations or Key Graphs
 ------------------------------